nikolaymatrosov/ALSTypograph/README.md

 ALSTypograph
 ============

-Sublime Text 2 plugin for one keyboard shortcut typoghraphing text.
+Sublime Text 2 plugin for one keyboard shortcut text typographing.

 Based on source code from Art.
 Lebedev Studio and using their API.